You can think of a practice as any action you consistently take.

 Power does not equal domination.

-It’s easy to see why it’s confusing because we have so many examples of domination and submission in society, of the exertion of power-OVER someone, of the abuse of power, of the disrespect of consent at every level of human interaction; and we are only recently remembering the principles of radical consent, self-sovereignty, and of mutually and universally beneficial interactions, aka win/win/win relations.
+It’s easy to see why it’s confusing because we have so many examples of domination and submission in society, of the exertion of power-OVER someone, of the abuse of power, of the disrespect of consent at every level of human interaction; and we are only recently remembering the principles of radical consent, self-sovereignty, and of mutually and universally beneficial interactions, aka win/win/win interactions.

 So, because of points number 1 and 2, it is clear why there is concern here.